jtang25/VersusAI/README.md

 # Versus AI
-Versus-AI is a dynamic online game hub project hosted on GitHub, focused on delivering an engaging gaming experience through classical games like 4x4 Tic-Tac-Toe enhanced with advanced AI capabilities.
+Versus-AI is a web-based game hub project, focused on delivering an engaging gaming experience through classical games like 4x4 Tic-Tac-Toe enhanced with advanced AI capabilities and machine learning.
 The primary goals include:

 Current Focus: